 Olympus E-M1 versus Nikon D7100

-The Olympus OM-D E-M1 and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in September 2013 and February 2013.
+The Olympus OM-D E-M1 and the Nikon D7100 are two enthusiast cameras that were revealed to the public, respectively, in September 2013 and February 2013.
 The E-M1 is a mirrorless interchangeable lens camera, while the D7100 is a DSLR.
 The cameras are based on a Four Thirds (E-M1) and an APS-C sensor.
 The Olympus has a resolution of 15.9 megapixel, whereas the Nikon provides 24 MP.

-An illustration of the physical size and weight of the Olympus E-M1 and the Nikon D7100 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the E-M1 – represents 100 percent across all the size and weight measures).
+The physical size and weight of the Olympus E-M1 and the Nikon D7100 are illustrated in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the E-M1 – represents 100 percent across all the size and weight measures).

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Micro Four Thirds Lens Catalog (E-M1) and the Nikon Lens Catalog (D7100).
 Mirrorless cameras, such as the Olympus E-M1, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.